-It is no doubt that languages evolve and adapt to fit current times.
+It is no doubt that languages evolve and adapt to fit the current times.
 But not only words change, but also their meanings.
 Take the word ‘transracial‘, for example.
-According to The Guardian, its original meaning was to described children that were raised by parents of different race to their own.
+According to The Guardian, its original meaning was to describe children that were raised by parents of a different race to their own.

 The term originates from adoptive and academic circles to describe the very lived experience of children raised in homes that are phenotypically and culturally different from their birth.